Evidence based practice (EBP) has many definitions. A widely cited definition is adapted from this definition of evidence based medicine (EBM):

 The practice of Evidence-Based Practice is generally based on five fundamental steps.

-Step 3: Critically appraising the evidence to assess its validity
+Step 3: Critically appraise the evidence you've found.

-Step 5: Re-evaluating the application of evidence and areas for improvement
+Step 5: Evaluate your application of the evidence and identify areas for improvement.